Here is the final installment of “Ask the Vet”, your pet health questions answered by the Ontario SPCA health care team.

 2. What is the earliest age I can bring my female dog in to get spayed?

-If you are thinking of bringing your female dog into one of our Ontario SPCA Spay/Neuter clinics, we accept dogs or cats from the age of 4 months until 5 years old.
+If you are thinking of bringing your female dog into one of our Ontario SPCA Spay/Neuter Services locations, we accept dogs or cats from the age of 4 months until 5 years old.
 For spaying or neutering at a regular veterinary office, please call them directly to inquire about their services.
 Additional information can also be found at www.spayneuter.ontariospca.ca.

 3. Every time someone rings our doorbell, our two dogs bark.
 Is there anything we can do to help stop this behaviour?